aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 We can see an overview on latency and that 100% of the requests are "OK".

-Click on the "Traces" button:
+Click on the "View traces" button, then click on an ID under "Trace list":

 This provides us with a detailed view about how traffic flowed for the request.